12. Processing Data in Groups

 ## dtype: int64

-This returns an object of type Series
+It returns an object of the type Series

 .

-Another example, this time with grouping with respect to a combination of levels in two qualitative columns:
+to a combination of levels in two qualitative columns:

 ## gender bmicat